ngshiheng/reading-list/README.md

 ## Installation

-Use the package manager [npm](https://docs.npmjs.com/cli/install) to install the dependencies.
+Use the package manager [npm](https://docs.npmjs.com/cli/install) to install the all dependencies.

 ```bash
 npm install
 ```

 ## Usage

-To run the entire application, you'll need to keep both the client and server running.

 Create a `.env` file with all the required information and environment variables
 ```